OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   outputs:
     - console:                                    #Output on your screen.
         enabled: yes                              #This option is enabled.
+        #level: notice                            #Use a different level than the default.
     - file:                                       #Output stored in a file.
         enabled: no                               #This option is not enabled.
         filename: /var/log/suricata.log           #Filename and location on disc.
+        level: info                               #Use a different level than the default.
     - syslog:                                     #This is a program to direct log-output to several directions.
         enabled: no                               #The use of this program is not enabled.
         facility: local5                          #In this option you can set a syslog facility.
         format: "[%i] <%d> -- "                   #The option to set your own format.
+        #level: notice                            #Use a different level than the default.

 Packet Acquisition
 ------------------